 1.7 What other connecting factors (if any) are relevant in determining a person's liability to tax in your jurisdiction?

-For a person not having Japanese nationality, the type of visa status would matter when deciding the scope of inheritance/gift tax liabilities.
+For a person not having Japanese nationality, the status of residence would matter when deciding the scope of inheritance/gift tax liabilities.
 For further details, please see question 2.1 below.